2002 Pacific hurricane season: Hurricane Elida

+Due to its strong intensity, Elida produced high waves that affected the Mexican coastline.
+After its peak, the hurricane began to weaken in an irregular fashion.
+After the inner eyewall dissolved, the intensity of the hurricane decreased to a low-level Category 3 storm, with winds of 120 mi/h.
+By this time, Elida had reached the edge of the ridge that kept the cyclone from turning northwest, and a turn to the northwest was beginning.
+The hurricane proceeded to undergo another eyewall replacement cycle, lowering its intensity to Category 2 intensity.
+Late on July 26, the eye disappeared from satellite.
+The weakening trend continued, and Elida weakened to a tropical storm on July 27.
+At this time, a weakness in the subtropical ridge allowed the storm to make a turn towards the north.
+Early on July 28, Elida began redeveloping, regaining moderate convection and possibly reintensifying, but eventually, the storm weakened back into a depression early on July 29.
+On the next day, Elida degenerated into a remnant low, and the last advisory was issued while an area of convection was displaced to the north of the center, with 12 ft seas in the area.
+The center was 805 mi from Punta Eugenia, Mexico when the last advisory was issued.
+The remnant low of Elida moved northeast and eventually dissipated on July 31, 535 mi west of Los Angeles, California.

 Tropical Depression Seven-E

 A tropical wave that had reached the Eastern Pacific from Africa was first spotted on July 23.
 The wave continued westward with little development occurring until August 3, when convection increased.
 After additional slow organization, the wave was classified as Tropical Depression Seven-E on August 6 near the tip of Baja California.
 The system did not strengthen much, and development was halted when wind shear destroyed the system on August 8.
 The depression never came near land and hence no one was killed or injured.
 Like Tropical Depression Three-E, this cyclone was forecast to reach tropical storm intensity, but it never did.